qasimkhalid/SBEO/Competency Questions.md

         }
         ```

-        * How many emergency evacuation groups are located in building?
-        ```
-        SELECT (COUNT (DISTINCT ?group) AS ?emergencyEvacGroups)
-        WHERE {
-            ?group rdf:type sbeo:EmergencyEvacuationGroup .
-        }
-        ```

-        * Who has evacuated the building successfully?
-        ```
-        SELECT ?person
-        WHERE {
-            ?person rdf:type ?allTypePerson ;
-                    sbeo:hasActivityStatus sbeo:Evacuated .
-            ?allTypePerson rdfs:subClassOf* foaf:Person .
-        }
-        ```

-        * How many groups are still in the process of evacuating the building?
+        * 31. How many groups are still in the process of evacuating the building ?
         ```
         SELECT ?group
         WHERE {